Reeri Yakseya

-Reeri Yakseya (Sinhala: රීරි යක්ෂයා) or Reeri Yakka is a demon in Sinhalese folklore, believed to be one of the most cruel and powerful, second only to Mahasona (Ritigala Jayasena or Ritigala Jayasinha).
+Reeri Yakseya (Sinhala: රීරි යක්ෂයා) or Riri Yaka is a demon in Sinhalese folklore, believed to be one of the most cruel and powerful, second only to Mahasona (Ritigala Jayasena or Ritigala Jayasinha).
 He has the body of a human and the head of a monkey.
 His skin is fiery red, and he rides a red bull.
 It is believed he can afflict all kinds of illnesses on humans, but hemorrhages and blood diseases are especially attributed to him.

 When a person is on their deathbed, Reeri Yakseya is believed to be present, appearing as an apparition with the appearance of a pygmy.
-He stands by the dying person holding a cock in one hand and a club in the other, and the corpse of a man in his mouth.
+He stands by the dying person holding a Rooster in one hand and a club in the other, and the corpse of a man in his mouth.
 The apparition is said to be only one span and six inches in height.
 When Reeri Yakseya assumes this form, he is known as "Maru Avatar".
 He can assume 18 other apparitions, known by these names: